 Pediatric Patients (4 To 17 Years Of Age)

-Clinical studies of pediatric patients 4 to 17 years were conducted which support the safety and tolerability of APTIOM for the treatment of partial-onset seizures.
+Clinical studies of pediatric patients 4 to 17 years of age were conducted which support the safety and tolerability of APTIOM for the treatment of partial-onset seizures.
 Across studies in pediatric patients with partial-onset seizures, 393 patients ages 4 to 17 years received APTIOM, of whom 265 received APTIOM for at least 1 year.
 Adverse reactions reported in clinical studies of pediatric patients 4 to 17 years of age were similar to those seen in adult patients.

-Other Adverse Reactions With APTIOM Use
+Other Adverse Reactions With Aptiom Use

 Compared to placebo, APTIOM use was associated with slightly higher frequencies of decreases in hemoglobin and hematocrit, increases in total cholesterol, triglycerides, and LDL, and increases in creatine phosphokinase.